Skip to content

 🐍 WeatherService

-Class dependencies do not need additional annotations, even tough the http client is created via an async generator.
+Creating WeatherService is also straightforward.
+The @injectable decorator creates a unique registration for the class.
+Class dependencies do not need additional annotations, even though the http client is created via an async generator.
 This is transparently handled by the container.

 services/weather_service.py